RobinMeneust/Huffman/README.md

 ````
 make run
 ````
-Then follow the instructions displayed on the screen: give the name of the file with its path...
+Then follow the instructions displayed on the screen: give the name of the file with its path

 It's also possible to directly drag the file to be compressed onto the executable